arcanemachine/django-menu-maker/README.md

     - All efforts have been made to ensure that the tests cover all expected circumstances.
 - Custom context processor (albeit a simple one)

+In addition, the following third-party Django packages are of significant importance to this project:

+- Crispy Forms
+- Django Rest Framework
+- Django Simple Captcha

 This project also represents an effort to implement proper Git best practices, including:

 - Small, incremental commits